How to uninstall the Registry Medic potentially unwanted application?

 What is Registry Medic?

-Registry Medic is a piece of software, endorsed as a system registry error removal and optimization tool.
-Due to the dubious techniques used to distribute this application, it is also deemed to be a PUA (Potentially Unwanted Application).
-It is noteworthy that PUAs may have unmentioned, undesirable and possibly heinous abilities.
+Registry Medic is software, endorsed as a system registry error removal and optimization tool.
+Due to the dubious techniques used to proliferate this application, it is also classified as a Potentially Unwanted Application (PUA).
+Note that PUAs can have undisclosed, unwanted and possibly dangerous capabilities.

 Name | Registry Medic potentially unwanted application |